Boiann/space-quiz/README.md

  - More knowledge
  - Updating and displaying top 10 players on a leaderboard

+ Some of the features present in the project were concieved in the planning stages (error checking, feedback etc) and some were developed as the project grew in scope (more knowledge, secret username etc).
+The final result is an amalgam of what the author considers to be a good, interesting and educational quiz.

 ### **Project Goals**
  - Develop CLI based quiz game using Python
  - Present the quiz in a clean and easy to understand manner